 Violent crime in Michigan: Fear vs. reality

 Michigan has a higher violent crime rate than the national average and only half of its residents feel safe in The Great Lake State.
 The increase in experiences with violent crime and gun violence might account for the higher daily level of high concern.

-- 10% of survey respondents reported having a personal experience with violent crime in the last year—this is the same as the national average.
+- 17% of survey respondents reported having a personal experience with violent crime in the last year—this is up from 10% the following year.

 - Murder remains the least-common violent crime in The Great Lake State.

-- 22% of survey participants use some form of personal protection—much lower than the national average of 34%.
+- 3% of survey participants say they use no form of personal protection— lower than the national average of 4%.

 Attitudes about gun violence in Michigan